levinas/long-covid-prediction/README.md

 ```
 ./run_all.sh
 ```
-This will run the entire workflow on the synthetic data.
+This will run the entire workflow on the synthetic data, including training and inference.
 The final output will be saved as `Convalesco_predictions.csv` in the root directory of this repo; all the intermediate output datasets will be saved in the `output/` folder.

 The test run on the synthetic data could take 1-2 hours on a typical linux machine with 64 GB memory.
 PySpark may generate `RowBasedKeyValueBatch` warnings that could be safely ignored.